SSpzcee/Asunder-PHB/phb/md/Abilities.md

 Each rank of Skill Focus increases your rank in the chosen skill by 1.
 This is an actual increase in rank, for all purposes, not a "bonus".
 This ignores and does not count against the normal limit on skill ranks.
 You may take Skill Focus for multiple skills, each time treating it as a different ability with a separate cost scale.

 Cost: 2 Skill Points
 Scale: +1 Skill Point every odd-numbered rank
 (Ranks 1 and 2 cost 2 SP; ranks 3 and 4 cost 3 SP; and so forth).
+Limit: Skill/4

 ### **Specialization**
 You practice extensively with a chosen skill, so that even while you may still make mistakes, you don't make catastrophic ones; even at your worst, you're not terrible.
 Any time you roll below an 8 on a roll with that skill, your d20 roll is instead considered to be an 8.